The Doge on the Bucintoro near the Riva di Sant'Elena: History

-This painting entered the Louvre as a result of a confiscation in 1797 of the Count Joseph François Xavier de Pestre de Seneffe 1797's collection.
+This painting entered the Louvre as a result of a confiscation in 1797 of the Count Joseph François Xavier de Pestre de Seneffe collection.
 It was selected by the Louvre, with eleven other paintings in the same series, at the Hôtel de Nesle; it was then sent to the Muséum de Toulouse (now a museum of natural history), which handed it back to the Louvre in 1952 in exchange for a portrait by Ingres and another painting by Guardi.

 Under the First French Empire, the series was broken up: seven remained in the Louvre, one was sent to Brussels, two to Nantes, one to Toulouse and one to Grenoble.
 The return in 1952 of the Toulouse painting to the Louvre, through the aforementioned exchange, has been the first step in an attempt to reassemble the set and display them in a special room.
 Today ten paintings of the series are exhibited in the Louvre.